LAST7/LastBlog/source/_posts/Learn-C-the-Hard-Way.md

 {% endfolding %}

-{% notel blue fa-triangle-exclamation Note: %}
+{% notel blue fa-circle-info Note: %}

 Variable `$VALGRIND` in the script should be defined in the Makefile when running `make valgrind`.